ashley-christensen/venture-app/README.md

 # venture-app

+// This app logs social activities according to map location, with number of group members and time alottment for each activity
-// Learning JS OOP, messing around with browser geolocation API, etc
+Purely used JS OOP, also used browser geolocation API and Leaflet Web Services